story105/SongMatch/README-EricLim.md

 For this third submission, I worked on the project submission report.
 I looked through everyone's contributions and attempted to figure out shortcomings and features that we successfully worked on.

 We are still in the process of song-search and a full API implementation, so my proposed analysis feature is postponed.

+### Final Submission
+9 May 2019

+For the final submisison, I looked into converting a spotify search into a youtube search.
+There was no separate Youtube Music API so I had to use Relevance search with "title + artist name".
+It's quite a simple conversion code, but none of the other API features were implemented due to technical difficulties.